 Attacks Using the Denial-of-Service (DoS) Protocol

 DoS attacks can bring down a machine or a network, rendering it inaccessible to users and rendering the attack successful.
-Attackers with malicious intent can either give information to the target that triggers it to close down or flood it with traffic in order to overwhelm it and cause it to crash as a result of being overwhelmed.
+Attackers with malicious intent can either give information to the target that triggers it to close down or flood it with traffic to overwhelm it and cause it to crash as a result of being overwhelmed.
 It is possible to hold a downed network for ransom, which would result in lost revenue, and it can also damage the authority of a corporation and its relationships with its customers.
 Experts in cloud security need an in-depth understanding of how to build protection and response solutions for distributed denial of service attacks.

 Loss of Data Occurring As a Result of Cyberattacks